 The High Cost of a Slumped Posture

 Traditional solutions have failed us.
 A one-time ergonomic assessment is a checkbox.
 A generic gym reimbursement lacks the precision to rewire these dangerous movement patterns.
-The financial waste is breathtaking, representing a huge slice of the 25-30% of healthcare spend that delivers zero health value.
+The financial waste is enormous, representing a huge slice of the 25-30% of healthcare spend that delivers zero health value.
 We need to stop managing pain and start engineering resilience.

 Rebuilding the System: Pilates as Prescription

-The breakthrough happens when we stop calling it "exercise" and start treating it as prescriptive, corrective care.
+The breakthrough happens when we stop calling it 'exercise' and start treating it as prescriptive, corrective care.
 In a modern benefits ecosystem, Pilates for posture integration looks like this:

 - Targeted Identification: An AI-driven health platform flags employees in high-risk roles (e.g., all-day screen users, drivers) or those with early pain indicators.